-Formartine Parish Church Aberdeenshire

-Letter to our new minister

-Here we are, looking for a new minister.
+Formartine Parish Church Aberdeenshire Letter to our new minister Here we are, looking for a new minister.
 Please join us in a great adventure, an adventure following Christ in the way of love.
 Who are we?
 We are Formartine Parish Church in Aberdeenshire.
 You may not know us, we are a very new parish, a union of Barthol Chapel, Tarves, Udny and Pitmedden Churches.
 We are still getting to know each other and look forward to getting to know you.
 We have a lot to offer.
 Many things we do well.
 We have exceptional youth outreach, we are faithful in worship, we offer fellowship, fun and hospitality, we care for our communities, we are generous with our time and talents, we are open to new ideas.
-But we also face challenges, we have had disappointments but we are never daunted.

-We hope you may be the minister who will lead and inspire us to love and serve God, Christ and our neighbour in all the joys and sorrows we face as a congregation, a church, and as individuals.
+We have had disappointments but we're never daunted, even when facing challenges.
+We hope you may be the minister who will lead and inspire us to love and serve God, Christ and our neighbour in all the joys and sorrows we face as individuals, as a congregation and as a church.
+Are you someone who will walk alongside us as we explore fresh and meaningful ways to share God's love?

-We have a vision for our church, we would love you to join our vision with yours that we may be the very people God calls us to be.
 That would truly be a great adventure.
+We would love to meet you.
 TABLE OF CONTENTS